droda59/elee.web/README.md

 -----------
   READ ME
 -----------
-This is what you need to know and do to run this shit.
+This is what you need to know and do to run this.

 Executing the app
 -----------------